Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If the key string is malformed or refers to a property that does not exist in the object model, the result field is **null**.

 For details of the Object Model supported by RepRapFirmware, see [Object Model of RepRapFirmware](https://github.com/Duet3D/RepRapFirmware/wiki/Object-Model-Documentation){target=_blank}.

+Note: as of RRF 3.5.0 some arrays in the M409 response may be truncated under some conditions, to ensure that the response will fit in the available buffer space.
+Currently the only array affected is move.axes[] which is truncated to 9 elements unless the 'f' flag is included.
+To retrieve the entire array, make a request for key "move.axes" with flag "a0".

 ## M425: Configure backlash compensation